 Coptersafety orders five new Full Flight Simulators to become one of the largest helicopter training centers globally

-“With current investment we want to take the next step in improving helicopter operators’ safety performance by offering our mission-specific simulator training for a wider range of helicopter types.
-At Coptersafety we strongly believe in simulator based training, it’s our core business and that’s why we want to make this significant investment in the helicopter pilot training domain”, says Coptersafety’s CEO Mikko Dahlman.
+“With the current investment, we want to take the next step in improving helicopter operators’ safety performance by offering our mission-specific simulator training for a wider range of helicopter types.
+At Coptersafety we strongly believe in simulator-based training, it’s our core business, and that’s why we want to make this significant investment in the helicopter pilot training domain”, says Coptersafety’s CEO Mikko Dahlman.

-“TRU is very excited to have this opportunity to work closely with Coptersafety, combining our innovative ODYSSEY H FFS products with Coptersafety’s world class training program,” says Ian Walsh, TRU’s President and CEO.
-“Together we share a common vision of utilizing innovation and technology to provide superior mission training solutions to the global Helicopter market.”
+“TRU is very excited to have this opportunity to work closely with Coptersafety, combining our innovative ODYSSEY H FFS products with Coptersafety’s world-class training program,” says Ian Walsh, TRU’s President and CEO.
+“Together we share a common vision of utilising innovation and technology to provide superior mission training solutions to the global Helicopter market.”

-TRU will employ its industry leading ODYSSEY H FFS simulator platforms and debriefing stations, with Rockwell Collins EP-8100 image generation systems in order to provide a totally immersive and most realistic training experience with technologies, previously used in military helicopter applications such as the new WholeEarth world model and laser-illuminated high fidelity projectors.
+TRU will employ its industry-leading ODYSSEY H FFS simulator platforms and debriefing stations, with Rockwell Collins EP-8100 image generation systems to provide an immersive and most realistic training experience with technologies, previously used in military helicopter applications such as the new WholeEarth world model and laser-illuminated high fidelity projectors.

 All the new simulators will be ready for training by late 2018

-Installation of the new simulators will start in late 2017, with the H145 being the first simulator to be installed and ready for training in Q4/2017 in conjunction with the introduction of the new training facility.
-Coptersafety’s new Training Centre will provide the very latest facilities and highest levels of customer, instructor and employee premises to host up to eight simulator bays.
+Installation of the new simulators will start in late 2017, with the H145 being the first simulator to be installed and available for training in Q4/2017 in conjunction with the introduction of the new training facility.
+Coptersafety’s new Training Centre will provide the very latest amenities and highest levels of customer, instructor and employee premises to host up to eight simulator bays.

 “The location has proven successful for our current operations with the AgustaWestland AW139 Full Flight Simulator, which is why we wanted to expand our simulator fleet and facilities at Helsinki Airport to improve the training and safety performance possibilities for our current and prospective customers,” adds Hannu Marjoniemi, Coptersafety VP, Strategy & Finance.